tahirahmadqa/elevatus-selenium-pytest/README.md

 * The --browser flag tells which browser to run on.
 The three option are chrome, firefox and edge at the moment.
 * The --html flag directs to the folder in which the report is to be saved and the report name.

+# Task 2 - Running a Postman Collection with Newman
+## Installing Newman

+ `npm install -g newman`

+ - This will install Newman globally on your system.

+ ## Running Postman Collection

+ - Once you have Newman installed, you can run a Postman collection from the command line using the following command

+`newman run JobTitles.postman_collection.json;`